opplatek/amazon-s3-backup/README.md

 All the information about the uploaded backup is stored in manifest file which help us to avoid unecessary compressing of directories already uploaded before.

+Use it as following:
+`./s3-sync-data-general.sh s3-sync-data.config`

+The `s3-sync-data.config` contains the _parent_ directory, subdirectories to backup and directories/files to exclude.
+It can contain author of the directories as well as basic s3 cli parameters (--storage-glass upon upload and type of upload cp/sync).

 ### Main workflow
 1. Decide on which directories to backup.
 2. Download manifest file if exists.